First Aid for Treating Frostbite

 What Does Frostbite Look Like?

 The visual effects of frostbite will change depending on the severity/progression of the condition.
 Frostbite usually starts with patches of red or other discoloration.
-The skin will then become extremely red, begin to look waxy.
+The skin will then become extremely red, and begin to look waxy.
 After that, it will begin to turn white or black as the frostbite progresses.
 Swelling and blisters are a result of frostbite after the skin rewarms.

 First Aid for Frostbite Treatment